Skip to main content

 The position of head in public nursery schools, schools or institutions at all education levels may be taken by an appointed or chartered teacher (a teacher holding one of the two grades in the professional promotion system for teachers, aside from the honorary title of school education professor); see Chapter 9.2, Conditions of Service for Teachers Working in Early Childhood and School Education) who meets all of the following requirements:

-1. has completed a degree programme and holds a Master's (magister or equivalent) degree, a teaching qualification and any other qualifications required to take a teaching position in a given type of (nursery) school or institution;
+1. has completed a Master’s degree programme (leading to magister degree or an equivalent degree) and a teaching training programme, and has any other qualifications required to take a teaching position in a given type of nursery school or school (or institution);

 2. has completed a first-, second- or long-cycle programme or a non-degree postgraduate programme in the field of management, or a qualification course in school education management provided in accordance with the regulations on in-service teacher training institutions;